 For example, if you work in marketing, sales, design, web development, data, as a lawyer, or in HR, you’re likely spending hours in front of a computer.
 Making sure you have a balanced work-life balance that involves adequate exercise is essential.
 And that may not be enough.
 Remember, you can’t simply reverse the effects of sitting for 7-8 hours a day with a few thousand steps.

 Following a proper stretching routine, and incorporating strength training to avoid muscle imbalances is key for a healthy lifestyle.
-And to have healthy feet.
+Because sitting all day restricts circulation to the lower limbs, office workers are strongly encouraged to wear compression stockings.
+These help improve blood flow and counteract the negative effects of prolonged sitting on the feet and legs.

-Plus, office jobs often have dress codes.
+Office jobs also often have dress codes.
 If you wear formal footwear including high heels or dress shoes, think about the long-term impact they can have on your feet.
 Aim to either reduce the frequency of use or invest in comfortable and supportive dress shoes that are a hybrid between fashion and function.

 Proper Footwear For The Job

-Investing in the right shoes for the job is essential for the long-term health of your body.
-Here at the clinic, we have a select of great orthopaedic shoes available to help heal your foot problems and prevent pain.
+Investing in the right shoes is essential for the long-term health of your feet, knees, and back